metametadata/carry/docs/user-guide.md

          (assoc model :friends friends)))
 ```

-It's important to not put any async code, side effects or nondeterministic code (e.g. random number generation)
+It's important to not put any asynchronous code, side effects or nondeterministic code (e.g. random number generation)
-into reconciler.
+into action handler.
 Otherwise, it will make replaying actions unpredictable and break time traveling debugging.

 ## Usage with Reagent